Qamanirjuaq Lake: Geography

 Qamanirjuaq Lake is within the northern Hearne Domain, Western Churchill province of the Churchill Craton, northwest section of the Canadian Shield in northern Canada.

 Ahimaa (Inuktitut: "are you other?" or "are you other being?"), a cave, once inhabited by an Inuk, is hollowed out of Qamanirjuaq Lake's massive cliff.

-Qamanirjuaq caribou herd
+Fauna

 The calving grounds of the large migratory Qamanirjuaq herd of barren-ground caribou are in the area surrounding Lake Qamanirjuaq, after which they are named.
 The herd returns annually after travelling an inconsistent, unpredictable 500 mi range through Manitoba/Nunavut, northeastern Saskatchewan, and southeastern Northwest Territories.
 The herd, a keystone species, has been safeguarded by the Beverly and Qamanirjuaq Caribou Management Board since 1982.